antothom/MVG_Bikes_2021/README.md

 # MVG Rental Bikes Ride Analysis

-MVG Bikes are Rental bikes provided by the plublic transportation organization (Münchener Verkehrsgesellschaft) in Munich and its surroundings.
+MVG Bikes are Rental bikes provided by the public transportation organization (Münchener Verkehrsgesellschaft) in Munich and its surroundings.